 Although governmental funds are used to account for essentially the same functions as the governmentwide statements, the focus is on spendable financial resources measurement rather than economic resources management.
-This focus allows governmental funds statements to provide information on near-term inflows and outflows of spendable resources in addition to balances of spendable resources available at the end of the fiscal year.
+This focus allows governmental funds statements to provide information on nearterm inflows and outflows of spendable resources in addition to balances of spendable resources available at the end of the fiscal year.
 Therefore, these statements provide a short-term view useful in evaluating the School's near-term financing requirements and in comparing to the long-term view of governmental activities in the government-wide financial statements.
 This comparison is facilitated using the government funds balance sheet and the government funds statement of revenues, expenditures, and changes in fund balances, which provide a reconciliation of governmental funds to governmental activities.

-The School operates the following funds: a General Fund, which accounts for general operations and internal account activities and a Special Revenue Fund, which accounts for Federal grant programs.
+The School operates the following funds: A General Fund, which accounts for general operations and internal account activities and a Special Revenue Fund, which accounts for any earmarked funds such as grants and item-specific donations.
 The School adopts an annual budget for its governmental funds.
 A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.

 Fiduciary Financial Statements: Fiduciary financial statements report detailed information about funds held by the School in a trustee or agency capacity for others.
 Thus, these funds cannot be used to support the school's own programs.
-They are included in this report as they were deemed material to the school in its third year of operations.
+They are included in this report as they were deemed material.